 The team will conduct an exit interview prior to departure.
-The Chief of the agency will determine who should attend this exit interview.
-At this meeting, the agency will be advised of the final recommendation the team will give the Committee.
+The CEO of the agency will determine who should attend this exit interview.
+At this meeting, the agency will be advised of the final recommendation the team will give the committee.

-If the agency failed to meet standards, the Committee can grant up to a ninety (90) day extension.
-If there are disputed compliance issues, the agency has the option of presenting their case to the Committee.
+If the agency failed to meet standards, the committee can grant up to a ninety (90) day extension.
+If there are disputed compliance issues, the agency has the option of presenting their case to the committee.

-During the on-site the Final Review team will complete all evlauators notes via the PMAM portal.
+During the on-site the team will complete all evaluators notes in the electronic system.

-The Team Leader assigned to the Final Review Team will prepare a report of the Final Review and submit it to the ALEAP Program Director within 10 business days of the Final Review visit.
+The Team Leader assigned to the on-site review team will prepare a report of the on-site review and submit it to the ALEAP Program Director within 10 business days of the review visit.

-The expense of the Final Review Team, including overnight accommodations, is the responsibility of the candidate agency.
-Assessors will complete Travel Vouchers and will be paid by the AACP.
-The AACP will invoice the Candidate Agency afterward.
+The expense of the on-site review team, including overnight accommodations, is the responsibility of the candidate agency.
+AACP will invoice the candidate agency for any accumulated expenses of the on-site review team.